Class 221 testing and operations

 Darlington The driver is seen unlocking the cab door after changing ends at Darlington with the pucker 5-car version of 221101 on 5th March 2003

-221 126 221126 at Northallerton on 4th May 2003 whilst undertaking test work on ECML in relation to ballast fluidity on certain underbridges.
+221 126 221126 at Northallerton on 4th May 2003 whilst undertaking test work on ECML in connection with bridge resonance testing.

 TASS testing

 The line between Banbury and Oxford was one of the first to be fitted with Tilt And Speed Supervision (TASS) balises for test purposes.
 This line was usually limited to 90 mile/h but the Super Voyagers could run at an EPS of 110 mile/h.
-However this was later reduced to line speed for passenger service.
+However this was later reduced to line speed for passenger service and rumours have it that the tilt system is now isolated.

 221111 heading south 221111 in 4-car formation passing Heyford Station heading for Oxford on 11th March 2003 at 11.04am